LLNL/sundials/doc/arkode/guide/source/Usage/LSRKStep/User_callable.rst

    * ``ARKODE_LSRK_SSP_S_3`` -- SSP(s,3) -- 3rd order, s-stage
    * ``ARKODE_LSRK_SSP_10_4`` -- SSP(10,4) -- 4th order, 10-stage

+.. c:function:: int LSRKStepSetMethodByName(void* arkode_mem, const char* emethod);

+   This function selects the LSRK method by name.
+The list of allowable values for this input is below.

+   **Arguments:**
+      * *arkode_mem* -- pointer to the LSRKStep memory block.
+      * *emethod* -- Type of the method in strings.

+   **Return value:**
+      * *ARK_SUCCESS* if successful
+      * *ARK_ILL_INPUT* if an argument had an illegal value (e.g. typo in the method type).

+   .. note:: If one of these set method routines is not called, then LSRKStep will use the
+      Runge--Kutta--Chebyshev method by default.

 .. c:function:: int LSRKStepSetDomEigFn(void* arkode_mem, ARKDomEigFn dom_eig);

    Specifies the dominant eigenvalue approximation routine to